 - Examples- supplies and procedures, room and board, use of the facility and other items (facility fees), services of employed physicians and non-physician practitioners (professional charges), and any other items or services for which the hospital has established a standard charge

 - If a hospital does not provide one or more of the 70 CMS-specified shoppable services, the hospital must indicate that the hospital does not offer the service and select additional shoppable services such that the total number of shoppable services is at least 300.

 - If a hospital provides less than 300 shoppable services, it must list as many shoppable services as it provides.

 - The shoppable services selected for display by the hospital should be commonly provided to the hospital’s patient population.

 Price Estimator Tool

-Many hospitals have an estimator in place today or some methodology for their staff to provide an estimate to their patients.
+Many hospitals have an estimator in place or some methodology for their staff to provide an estimate to their patients.
 The CMS will allow hospitals to utilize their existing patient estimator tool in place of the shoppable services file.
 However, make sure that it is not looking at only the CPT, HCPC, or DRG.
 This will help rural hospitals that are having problems reaching the required 300 shoppable services.
-This tool should be available on the hospital’s website to patients free of charge and without the need for the patient to register or have an account with the hospital.
+In addition, this tool should be available on the hospital’s website to patients free of charge and without the need for the patient to register or have an account with the hospital.